JordanMartinez/purescript-jordans-reference/31-Design-Patterns/01-Smart-Constructors.md

 module SmartConstructors
   ( TheType -- `DumbConstructor` isn't exported

-  , apple   -- but that functions that wrap the constructor are , orange
+  , apple   -- but the functions that wrap the constructor are , orange
   , banana
   ) where